An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 CrossFlow, however, enables each switch port to support L2/L3 traffic as well as SDN traffic at the same time, paving the way for OIBN while providing, in effect, a dedicated security policy control plane.
 Security updates, for example, can now be sent to a switch without touching switch ACLs (access control lists) or interrupting normal traffic.
 That can have important implications for large enterprise networks, by providing a dynamic way to insert policy into the network.

 Say a large retailer notices suspicious activity at one of its stores coming from a certain set of MAC addresses, threatening to take down network service to the location.
 Using CrossFlow, its security operations team can push out a security policy change, instructing the switches at the location to either drop, mirror, or redirect traffic from the offending addresses to a security analytics platform – with no interruption to service anywhere in the network.
 Similarly, the capability can be used to conduct deep security monitoring on switch ports, again without interrupting traffic.
-Lastly, because PICOS includes native packet steering – another Pica8 exclusive for open networks – network operators can duplicate data streams and redirect them to security and/or analytics tools for further review.
+Lastly, because PICOS includes native packet steering – another Pica8 exclusive for flexible networks – network operators can duplicate data streams and redirect them to security and/or analytics tools for further review.

 CHOICE OF HARDWARE PLUS SUPERIOR SUPPORT